aleix-abuli/lab-vue-setup/README.md

 - Create a new button inside your component and show it on the home page.
 - Call the method `helloWorld()` when you click on your newly created button.

-If you need any help, [here's the link to the official documentation](https://vuejs.org/guide/essentials/event-handling.html#inline-handlers).
+If you need any help, [you can check this article's introduction](https://vuedose.tips/the-101-guide-to-script-setup-in-vue-3).

 ### Iteration 4 | Bonus | Creating two different routes and navigating between them